Canadian Retirement Income Calculator

 The Canadian Retirement Income Calculator has also been updated to reflect the budget 2012 measures to gradually increase the age of eligibility for the OAS pension between the years 2023 and 2029, from 65 to 67.

-This online service will provide you with retirement income information, including OAS and CPP benefits.
-You will need to work through a series of modules in order to estimate your retirement incomes and compare them to the 70% income replacement rate often recommended by retirement planners.
-It also allows you to see the impact of increased savings.
-The calculator will help you better understand how each level of the retirement income system will contribute to your future financial security.
-The calculator's results are rough estimates for information purposes only - not financial planning.
+This online tool will provide you with retirement income information, including the Old Age Security (OAS) pension and Canada Pension Plan (CPP) retirement benefits.
+You will need to work through a series of modules in order to estimate your retirement incomes from various sources and compare them to your goal income.
+It also allows you to see the impact of changes in savings behaviour.
+The calculator will help you better understand how each pillar of the retirement income system will contribute to your future financial security.
+The calculator's results are estimates for information purposes only, and should not be considered financial planning advice.
 The calculator does not collect personal information or identifiers.

 What do I need to begin?

-It will take you approximately 30 minutes to use the calculator.
-To get the most out of your session, please make sure that you have the following:
+To get the most out of your session, you may wish to have access to the following:

 - CPP Statement of Contributions or QPP Statement of Participation